skyrim-multiplayer/skymp/docs/skyrim_platform/cookbook.md

 5. Initialize your plugin to your needs.\
   \
-  Using the [`storage`][NewMethods] Map is not really necessary if we save to disk `pluginVar1` each time we set a new value it (a must if you want your plugin values to be persistent, anyway), but we will use it here to demonstrate how it is used.
+  Using `storage` is not really necessary if we save to disk `pluginVar1` each time we set a new value it (a must if you want your plugin values to be persistent, anyway), but we will use it here to demonstrate how it is used.

   ```ts
   // Initialize with the value it had before hot reloading or default 0